Commands

 options: {

-missing: true, // Report missing classes
+missing: true, // Reports missing classes

-widgets: false, // Purge widgets too
+widgets: false, // Purges widgets too

 safelist: [], // Array of classes to keep